noisiver/wrath-of-the-vanilla/README.md

 The loot tables are not being worked on until I've gotten quite a bit of the map done.
 Dungeons and raids are also on hold until I have done a larger amount of zones.
 The same goes for spawn points of creatures and objects.

 # Important information
-Do **not** import spell_proc_event.sql.
-It's there to prevent errors caused by my changes to the talent trees.
+Do **not** import the file spell_proc_event.sql found in the folder called extra.
+It's there for me to prevent errors caused by my changes to the talent trees.

 # Credit
 A lot of credit goes to the wonderful people working on [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) and [vMaNGOS](https://github.com/vmangos).